Truex wins fuel-mileage gamble at The Glen

-One by one they passed him as the laps dwindled at Watkins Glen International, and Martin Truex Jr. stuck to the plan.
-In the end, he was the one laughing in victory lane.
+Truex held off a charging Matt Kenseth on the final lap Sunday and won the NASCAR Cup race at Watkins Glen International, stretching his fuel to the triumphant end.
+It was his first victory at The Glen and the second road course win of his career.

-Truex held off a charging Matt Kenseth on the final lap and won the NASCAR Cup race on Sunday at The Glen, stretching his fuel to the triumphant end.
-It was the second road course victory of his career.
+"I'm a little bit lost for words at the moment just because I've been thinking about this one a long time - all weekend, all day," Truex said.
+"Then, at the end there, it's just so hard there to let guys pass you for the lead.
+You've just got to listen to your crew chief."

-"I've wanted to win here for a long time.
-This is a big one for our team," Truex said.
-"I never ran 100 percent because I didn't have to.
-I ran hard enough (on the last lap) to just try to manage that gap."
+Crew chief Cole Pearn made the right calls and didn't flinch when the No. 78 Toyota was passed twice in the closing laps.

 Truex gained the lead when Penske Racing's Brad Keselowski in the No. 2 Ford and Ryan Blaney in the No. 21 Ford for the Wood Brothers were forced to pit in the final three laps.